-Because BlogofileBlogofile (at least the 0.7.1 version I'm using) regenerates every file and directory every time it makes it hard to update just the changed files on Amazon's S3 (Simple Storage System) can scale incredibly high
+Because Blogofile(at least the 0.7.1 version I'm using) regenerates every file and directory every time it makes it hard to update just the changed files on Amazon's S3 (Simple Storage System) can scale incredibly high

 So I wrote a shell script that updates only the changed files and also pings GooglePing so that Google and other services come along and read your update.

 Over time, the difference between what the old page 2 on S3 has and what it should be will build.
 There's a simple answer, which is to just upload all of the page files.

 Every 10 blog posts or so, you could just update all the category and archive files as well.
 Maybe that's somthing to automate as well

 builds your blog with blogofile, then builds a list of key

 files that have changed.
 Blogofile is a python program

 that uses Mako to generate static pages.

 the post itself